tesseract-ocr/tessdoc/APIExample.md

 # Result iterator example

-There is posibility to get confidence value and BoundingBox per word from ResultIterator:
+There is possibility to get confidence value and BoundingBox per word from ResultIterator:

 ```
   Pix *image = pixRead("/usr/src/tesseract/testing/phototest.tif");